 - Leave to cool before placing into the fridge

-Disclaimer: I have been provided with 28 kiwi fruit to take part in this challenge as well as the give aways.
-This disclaimer is in line with my blogging policy.
+Disclosure: I have been provided with 28 kiwi fruit to take part in this challenge as well as the give aways.
+This post is in line with my blogging policy.

 What I blogged: